Go to the main Page

 This is an attempt at making a script that compiles divine praises.

-Galician/Catholic Kyivan version of Slavic-Byzantine rite.
+Galician/Catholic Kyivan version of Slavic-Byzantine rite, and with the resources available in Canada.

-The plan is to allow switching between different versions later,
+The plan is to allow switching between different versions later, but so far to focus on this one.

 Plan